 TESS is used to safely train personnel in the tactical operations of the AH-64D/E Attack Helicopter.
-Live training includes cooperative force engagements, evasive procedures, and the use of Aircraft Survivability Equipment (ASE).
-Player and Event Data is transmitted in real-time for display and tracking on the Modular Mobile Command and Control (MMCC).
-This provides situational awareness, player-to-player communications, decentralized engagement adjudication, Real-Time Casualty Assessment (RTCA), and After Action Review (AAR).
+Live fire training includes cooperative force engagements, evasive procedures, and the use of Aircraft Survivability Equipment (ASE).
+Player and Event data is transmitted in real-time for display and tracking on the Modular Mobile Command and Control (MMCC) to provide situational awareness, player-to-player communications, decentralized engagement adjudication, Real-Time Casualty Assessment (RTCA), and After Action Review (AAR).

-TESS enables pilots to safely perform gunnery training without firing a round.
+TESS enables pilots to safely perform force-on-force training without firing a round.
 Weapon systems acquire and engage TESS instrumented targets.
-TESS uses MILES and Geometric Laser Pairing to adjudicate all weapon engagements.
+TESS uses MILES Laser and Geometric Pairing to adjudicate all weapon engagements.
 SAL Missile and 30mm Gun engagements are simulated with MILES eye-safe lasers.
 RF Missile and Rocket engagements are simulated with Geometric Pairing.
 Pilots receive visual and audio cues in real-time.

-AV TESS instruments the UH-60 Blackhawk and CH-47 Chinook helicopters for collective training at U.S. Army Combat Training Centers (CTCs) and Home Stations.
-MILES Laser engagement capability is added by integrating the ASMODIM, Aircraft Kill Indicator (AKI), and GPS and Telemetry antennas.
-The AKI is a hermitically sealed, high-intensity strobe light that transmits standard “Hit”, “Kill” or “Near Miss” flash sequence indications when the Laser Sensors detect MILES Laser energy.
+Aviation (AV) TESS instruments the UH-60 Blackhawk and CH-47 Chinook helicopters for collective training at U.S. Army Combat Training Centers (CTCs) and Home Stations.
+MILES Laser engagement capability is added by integrating the SMODIM, Aircraft Kill Indicator (AKI), and GPS and Telemetry antennas.
+The AKI is a hermetically sealed, high-intensity strobe light that transmits standard “Hit”, “Kill” or “Near Miss” flash sequence indications when the Laser Sensors detect MILES Laser energy.

 LUH-TESS provides dual capabilities for the UH-72A Lakota Light Utility Helicopter (LUH) to perform as an Observer/Controller (O/C) and Opposing Force (OPFOR).
-The LUH Offensive Weapons Capability is added to provide target acquisition and simulated offensive weapons capabilities for the OPFOR threat aircraft.
+An Offensive Weapons Capability is added to provide target acquisition and simulated weapons for the OPFOR threat aircraft.
 Weapons are simulated with a MILES coded Laser.
 New platform integrated components include the Articulating Sensor Package (ASP) with embedded FlashWESS Laser Transmitter (FLT), Weapons Processor, Hand Controller and two Color Cockpit Displays.

-The Weapons Processor is the interface between the ASP and the LUH-TESS Modular SMODIM.
+The Weapons Processor is the interface between the ASP and the LUH-TESS SMODIM.
 The Weapons Processor controls weapon events and interfaces with audio/video functions, ASP, and SMODIM.
-The Weapons Processor is packaged in an Environmental/Electromagnetic Interference (EMI) qualified enclosure and is installed in the avionics bay.
+The Weapons Processor is packaged in a MIL-STD qualified enclosure and installed in the avionics bay.